opds-community/drafts/authentication-for-opds-1.0.md

 An Authentication Document <em class="rfc">must</em> meet all of the following criteria:

-Document properties
 * It <em class="rfc">must</em> meet the conformance constraints for JSON documents as defined in [[JSON](http://www.ietf.org/rfc/rfc4627)].
 * It <em class="rfc">must</em> parse as a single JSON object.
 * It <em class="rfc">must</em> be encoded using UTF-8.

 Access to an Authentication Document <em class="rfc">must not</em> require any form of authentication.

-The MIME media type for an Authentication Document is `application/vnd.opds.authentication.v1.0+json`, and HTTP servers <em class="rfc">must</em> set the “Content-Type” header appropriately.
+The MIME media type for an Authentication Document is `application/vnd.opds.authentication.v1.0+json`, and HTTP servers <em class="rfc">must</em> set the `Content-Type` header appropriately.

 ### 2.3.
 Syntax